p3032m/Netflix-Clone/README.md

 }
 // Listen for tab click
 tabItems.forEach(item => item.addEventListener("click", selectItem));
-And for the HTML All you really need is this:
+And HTML is all you need

 <!-- Content Pretty Long so I'll add later -->
 <!-- But this is the basic gist -->